danog/MadelineProtoDocs/docs/docs/UPDATES.md

     }

     // 100+ other types of onUpdate... method types are available, see https://docs.madelineproto.xyz/API_docs/types/Update.html for the full list.

-    // You can also use onAny to catch all update types (only for debugging) }
+    // You can also use onAny to catch all update types (only for debugging)
+    // A special onUpdateCustomEvent method can also be defined, to send messages to the event handler from an API instance, using the sendCustomEvent method.
+}

 $settings = new Settings;